jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 Please note that the miner has to be compatible with the loss function you selected.
 For instance, if you choose to train a model with the `TripleMarginLoss`, you can use the `TripletMarginMiner`.
-While without this miner, all possible triples with an anchor, a positive, and a negative candidate are constructed, the miner reduces this set of triples.
+While without this miner, all possible triples with an anchor, a positive, and a negative candidate are used to calculate the loss, the miner reduces this set of triples.
-Usually, only triples with hard negatives are selected where the distance between the positive and the negative example is inside a margin of `0.2`.
+By default, the miner only selects triples with hard negatives where the distance between the positive and the negative example is inside a margin of `0.2`.
 To pass additional parameters to configure the miner, use the `miner_options` parameter of the fit function.
 For example, to use only hard-negative Triples and set the margin to `0.3`: